 And they are consciously applying entrepreneurial skills and mindset and digital tools to making a sustainable and ongoing living as an author.

-They know how to promote, market, sell and profit from their writing, not as a once-off, but through the dedicated application of one of ten possible business models.
+They know how to promote, market, sell and profit from their writing, not as a once-off, but through the dedicated application of one of ten possible business models for indie authors .

 Authorpreneurs have always been there.
 Charles Dickens, for example, ran business model number three, incorporating lucrative performances of his books into a regular writing routine that generated millions of words.
 Dickens understood the value of his copyright, running lengthy legal battles over infringement of his work in the US.
 Today digital tools and tech are seeing entrepreneurial authors emerging in far greater number.